Prepare To Be Amazed At Real Scores Behind Dogs Licking Your Face As Revealed By Dog Owners: They Are More Than Just Kisses

 When weaning time comes in the wild, a canine mother will transport meat home to her family in her stomach.
 The pups lick her mouth to help stimulate regurgitation.

-Based on this it seems to me to be reasonable to interpret a "kiss" from a domestic dog as greeting that that communicates his understanding of his subordinate, dependent position in your relationship.
+Based on this, it seems reasonable to interpret a "kiss" from a domestic dog as a greeting that communicates their understanding of their subordinate, dependent position in your relationship.

 But that's just my opinion and may or may not be accurate.

-Many people get worried about Dobermans, but honestly they’re far safer than your average Pomeranian or Chihuahua (scary!).
-He knows hesitance vs. bad vibes, and seems to want to placate a worried person by initiating kindness.
+Many people get worried about Dobermans, but honestly, they’re far safer than your average Pomeranian or Chihuahua (scary!).
+He knows hesitance versus bad vibes and seems to want to placate a worried person by initiating kindness.

 I believe that it is reasonable to assume that a lick on the face is like a kiss.
-After all, they do not lick the face of people that they do not like, as they tend to growl and bark a lot.
+After all, they do not lick the faces of people they do not like, as they tend to growl and bark a lot.

-And to a person that they seem to like, but do not yet trust will get a nice bite on the face if they attempt to hug the dog.
+And to a person that they seem to like but do not yet trust, they may give a nice bite on the face if that person attempts to hug the dog.

 The video below is an example of a dog that is gentle until the person gets their face too close.